researchgraph/data-engineering-oct-2023/README.md

 ## Answers for Task 1 💻
 1.1 - Data into the db

+In order to load the data in Neo4j, it was neccesary to manipulate the original JSON file and explore it using Python.

+Activities
+- Manipulate the big JSON to check the most suitable way to get chunks of data
+- Get small files with chunks of data using Python script
+- Create a db in Neo4j using Neo4j Desktop
+- Create the queries to populate the Graph db
+- Iterate through the queries via Python and Neo4j Python package

 The JSON file after unzip has a size of app 4.8 GB.
 The file cannot be directly load into memory or by JSON even in Python.
 After carefully consider the options to load this big JSON, considering the use of Neo4j + APOC, and the limited resources of my local machine, I decided to go for a very non optimal way to load the data by chunks in the Neo4j DB (Desktop version 5.3.0) and using Python 🐍 for geting the chunks of JSON and to populate the DB.

 The file **test1_json2.ipynb** shows an example of a Python 🐍 code to get chunks of JSON from a big JSON file.
 The size of the chunks can be configurable.